zencart/documentation/content/dev/languages/creating_a_language_pack.md

   define('MALE', 'Br.');
   define('FEMALE', 'Bns.');
 ```
+**NOTE** Any files named `english.php` must be renamed to `YOURLANGUAGE.php`

+Eg. For Welsh `english.php` becomes `cymraeg.php`

-## Creating SQL patch for Admin
+## Creating Overide File for Admin

+- Get a full list of the descriptions used in admin.

   You can extract a full set of the admin descriptions from the configuration table.
 Using any database management tool.

-`SELECT configuration_key, configuration_description FROM configuration;`
+  `SELECT configuration_key, configuration_title, configuration_description FROM configuration;`

   You will get a file containing:

 ```
-STORE_COUNTRY	The country my store is located in <br /><br /><strong>Note: Please remember to update the store zone.</strong>
+STORE_COUNTRY, Country, The country my store is located in <br /><br /><strong>Note: Please remember to update the store zone.</strong>
-STORE_NAME	The name of my store
-STORE_OWNER	The name of my store owner
-STORE_ZONE	The zone my store is located in
+STORE_NAME, Store Name, The name of my store STORE_OWNER, Store Owner, The name of my store owner STORE_ZONE, Zone, The zone my store is located in
 ...

 ```

-You then need to create a update file to modify the descriptions on the database.
+- Create an override language defines file to override the descriptions on the database.

+   - In `admin/includes/languages/YOURLANGUAGE/` create a file `configuration.php`

+   - For each entry extracted from the database you need to create 2 define statements

+       - One for the title, preceding the configuration key with `CFGTITLE_`:
+       `define('CFGTITLE_STORE_NAME', 'Store Name');`

+       - One for the description, preceding the configuration key with `CFGDESC_`:
+       `define('CFGDESC_STORE_NAME', 'The name of my store');`

-E.g. To change the descriptions above from English to the Welsh you could use:
+  E.g. To change the descriptions above from English to the Welsh your file could contain:
 ```
+<?php
+/*
+ * Admin configuration title and description overrides */ define('CFGTITLE_STORE_COUNTRY', 'Gwlad');
-UPDATE configuration SET configuration_description = 'Y wlad y mae fy siop wedi'i lleoli yn <br /> <br /> <strong> Nodyn: Cofiwch ddiweddaru'r parth storfa. </strong>' WHERE configuration_key = 'STORE_COUNTRY';
+define('CFGDESC_STORE_COUNTRY', 'Y wlad y mae fy siop wedi\'i lleoli yn <br /> <br /> <strong> Nodyn: Cofiwch ddiweddaru\'r parth storfa. </strong>');
-UPDATE configuration SET configuration_description = 'Enw fy siop' WHERE configuration_key = 'STORE_NAME';
+define('CFGTITLE_STORE_NAME', 'Enw\'r Storfa');
+define('CFGDESC_STORE_NAME', 'Enw fy siop');
+define('CFGTITLE_STORE_OWNER', 'Perchennog y Siop');
-UPDATE configuration SET configuration_description = 'Enw perchennog fy siop' WHERE configuration_key = 'STORE_OWNER';
+define('CFGDESC_STORE_OWNER', 'Enw perchennog fy siop');
+define('CFGTITLE_STORE_ZONE', 'Parth');
-UPDATE configuration SET configuration_description = 'Mae\'r parth y mae fy siop wedi\'i leoli ynddo' WHERE configuration_key = 'STORE_ZONE';
+define('CFGDESC_STORE_ZONE', 'Mae\'r parth y mae fy siop wedi\'i leoli ynddo');

 ...

 ```

-it will be necessary to do this for every key you want to change.
+It will be necessary to do this for every key you want to change.

+## Add Your Language Icon

+- Place an small image file into `includes\languages\images` to represent your language.
+This is often the flag of YOURLANGUAGE country.

 ## Making it User Friendly